-In the opening lines of Gordon’s manuscript, Gordon explains that he finds ‘all forms of verbal expression autobiography are the least to be commended’, solely because the general value of autobiographical writing in his mind is attributed solely to ‘the makers of history’, the people of power (1).
+In the opening lines of Alfred’s manuscript, he explains that he finds that of ‘all forms of verbal expression autobiographies are the least to be commended’, because the general value of autobiographical writing in his mind is attributed solely to ‘the makers of history’, the people of power (1).
 This is an interesting start to an autobiography, and as we later read, he slightly backtracks on this by suggesting that this form can only be commended if it is written in the spirit of truth; ‘Autobiography has one merit, perhaps only one.
 It is straightforward and direct’ (1).
-Interestingly, James does not declare his intentions for writing the manuscript outright at the beginning.
+Interestingly, Alfred does not declare his intentions for writing the manuscript outright at the beginning.
 He first concerns himself with the literary reception of the form.
-We get the feeling that James wants people to understand that his work is not a list of successes, or a display of ‘egotistical’ writerly technique (1).
+We get the feeling that Alfred wants people to understand that his work is not a list of successes, or a display of ‘egotistical’ writerly technique (1).
 This is something we can infer from his somewhat reflexive and self-conscious tone of voice as he disparages his abilities as a minister later in the manuscript.

 As with this evidence of his self-consciousness when it comes to addressing his audience, we also must note that this manuscript was most likely intended for publication.
 In type-written format, it has his address on the cover page.
-This true given his previously noted publication: ‘Jesus and the Other World’, which failed due to the abrupt shut-down of most of the British literary circulations during the outbreak of the First World War (30).
+Perhaps this is understandable given his previous publication– ‘Jesus and the Other World’– failed due to the abrupt shut-down of most of the British literary circulations on the outbreak of the First World War (30).

-Arguably the most crucial part of the manuscript when it comes to James’ purpose of writing the manuscript comes shortly after on the second page:
+Arguably the most crucial part of the manuscript when it comes to Alfred’s purpose in writing the manuscript comes shortly after on the second page:

 ‘I want to know whether the events and circumstances of the life of an ordinary individual have any significant meaning.
 Do they add up?
 Are they a haphazard conjunction of this and that, or pieces of a jig-saw which are meant to be fitted together to form a complete picture?’ – (2)